 - The City of Bellingham is offering economic relief measures for businesses, utility customers, and city tenants impacted by COVID-19.
 Additional support is available for city businesses including permits to use outdoor sidewalk and road right-of-way space.

 - Technology Alliance Group for Northwest Washington (TAG NW) offers technology consulting on topics that include network and server infrastructure, digital marketing, website design, and more.
 This service is free for non-profits and by donation for businesses.

 - The Western Washington University Small Business Development Center has resources and guidance to help local small businesses.
 This includes how local businesses can navigate through the process to access state and federal programs.

-- Washington State provides information on resources to support businesses and workers affected by COVID-19 on coronavirus.wa.gov.
+- Washington State’s Coronavirus Response website provides information and resources to support businesses affected by COVID-19.

 - The Washington State Department of Commerce has programs that support both businesses and workers at the state and federal level.

 - The U.S. Small Business Administration provides information on COVID-19 related guidance, relief options, and loans.
 The Seattle District Office is the regional office for Whatcom County.

 - The Washington Governor’s proclamations page will be updated as new or extended proclamations are put out.

 Whatcom Unified Command is no longer able to provide direct assistance procuring personal protective equipment (PPE) for local businesses.

 - Whatcom Unified Command maintains a local vendors list where businesses can purchase required PPE.